Replace Missing Teeth – Frisco, TX

 We Can Fill in the Gaps

 Many adults will lose at least one tooth between the ages of 45 to 65 for various reasons (gum disease, tooth decay, injuries, and so on).
 Each tooth plays an important role in chewing, speaking, and smiling; if even one is missing, the balance of your bite can be thrown off, and the jawbone will start to erode.
-Dr. Ali and Dr. Kraipak want you to always be living your highest quality life, so call Plush Dentistry as soon as you can to discuss replacement options if you end up with an unwanted gap.
+Dr. Ali and Dr. Kraipak want you to always be living your highest quality life, so call Plush Dentistry as soon as you can to discuss options to replace missing teeth in Frisco, TX if you end up with an unwanted gap.

 - Partnered with Skilled Oral Surgeons for Implant Placement